BernardIgiri/deferred-cell/README.md

 - ✅ Write-once semantics using `OnceCell<Weak<T>>`
 - ✅ Safe and ergonomic API for deferred initialization
 - ✅ Strong test coverage
-- ✅ Optional helper type for setting values: `DeferredMut`
+- ✅ Optional helper type for setting values: `SetOnce`
 - ✅ Iterator extension trait for working with collections

 ---